francescopezzino/device-management/README.md

 ## Requirements

- - JavA 21
+ - Java 21
  - Maven 3.9+
  - Git
  - MySQL Server Instance

 ## Spring Framework
 SpringBoot

-A CloudFoundry account (to deploy the server)
+spring boot starters dependencies

 ## Dependencies
 There are a number of third-party dependencies used in the project.
 Browse the Maven pom.xml file for details of libraries and versions used.